syncfusion-content/wpf-docs/wpf/TabControl/DataBinding.md

 {% endtabs %}

-N> Tab items are populated based on ItemsSource only if `ItemContainerStyle.HeaderTemplate` or `ItemTemplate` are defined.
+N> Tab items are populated based on ItemsSource only if `ItemContainerStyle.HeaderTemplate` or `ItemTemplate` is defined.

 ## TabItem Header

-When you are auto generating tabitem using `ItemsSource`, you need to set [TabControlExt.ItemContainerStyle](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.itemscontrol.itemcontainerstyle?view=netframework-4.8) and set the tabitem name using [HeaderTemplate](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.webcontrols.templatefield.headertemplate?view=netframework-4.8).
-Otherwise, TabItem header will display the data object class name which is associated with tabitem.
+When you are auto generating tabitem using `ItemsSource`, you need to set [HeaderTemplate](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.webcontrols.templatefield.headertemplate?view=netframework-4.8) property in [TabControlExt.ItemContainerStyle](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.itemscontrol.itemcontainerstyle?view=netframework-4.8) to define header for tabitem.

+In another way, You can define tabitem header using `ItemTemplate` property.
+Otherwise, TabItem header will display the data object class name associated with tabitem.

+N> The data object associated with tabitem is the BindingContext for both ItemContainerStyle.HeaderTemplate and ItemTemplate.

+Below code is used to define the tabitem header using `HeaderTemplate` in `ItemContainerStyle` property.

 {% tabs %}